rdkit/rdkit/Docs/Book/RDKit_Book.rst

 Use cases
 =========

 The initial target is to not lose data on an ``V3k mol -> RDKit -> V3k mol`` round trip.
-Manipulation, depiction, and searching are future goals.
+Manipulation and depiction are future goals.

 It is possible to enumerate the elements of a ``StereoGroup`` using the function :py:func:`rdkit.Chem.EnumerateStereoisomers.EumerateStereoisomers`, which also preserves membership in the original ``StereoGroup``.